-Type of Research Activity - NEW for 2020
+Type of Research Activity

-Collection of research activity data for Marsden proposals will form part of our reporting obligations for NZRIS (see "Changes" earlier).
-The default setting on the portal for each proposal is "Basic" and set to 100%.
+Collection of research activity data for Marsden Fund proposals will form part of our reporting obligations for NZRIS (see "NZRIS obligations" earlier).
+The default setting on the portal for each proposal is "Pure Basic" and set to 100%.
 This can be changed if required.
 If no change is required, no action is needed.